The Best Cheeseburgers from Across America

 Company Burger, New Orleans

 The Company Burger’s eponymous burger is its specialty.
 It’s simply composed of two patties, American cheese, house-made pickles and onions, and it has earned much acclaim since its birth in 2011.
-Perhaps even more noteworthy is the mayonnaise bar full of homemade options.
+Perhaps even more noteworthy is the mayonnaise bar full of homemade options, or the pizza burger!

 East Ender, Portland